 When you restart a job, the plug-in runs an Incremental Backup job to back up the failed virtual machines.
-The restarted instance does not back up virtual machines that are added to the host after the initial job is run.
+The restarted instance does not back up virtual machines that are added to the host after the initial job is run i IMPORTANT: You can restart the job more than once; however, if you try to restart an instance after running the subsequent Full or Incremental Backup for that backup sequence, the job reports an index conflict error.

-All restarted instances appear as a single saveset on the Create Restore Job - Choose Saveset page.
+All restarted instances are displayed as a single saveset on the Create Restore Job - Choose Saveset page.